 You’ll usually need to attend an appointment at a UKVCAS service point to provide your biometric information.

 You can provide your supporting documents either by:

 - uploading them into the UKVCAS online service

 - having them scanned at your UKVCAS appointment

 If you’re applying to the EU Settlement Scheme, you must upload your supporting documents when you apply.
 You will not be able to scan them at your UKVCAS appointment.

 If you’re applying for a student visa

 You may not have to attend a UKVCAS service centre if all the following are true:

-- you’re applying for a Tier 4 visa (General or Child)
+- you’re applying for a Student or Child Student visa

 - you’re currently in the UK